thaliaarchi/notes/logic/e-graphs/reglog.md

 ## Regions

-Regions would work well in a slotted e-graph: each region has a slot for each argument port and they're instantiated with the input ports to the γ-, θ-, λ-, δ-, and ϕ-nodes.

 By making regions first-class in the e-graph, rewrites can target them independently of their parent structural node.

-With slots, they can be shared between structural nodes.
+Regions would work well in a slotted e-graph.
+Each region has a slot for each external value used.
+Slots are ordered, as in slotted e-graphs, by their usage ordering within the region, so they can be reused.
+In RVSDGs, structural nodes have implicit edges from their input ports to the argument ports of the contained regions, since they have the same ordering.
+In reglog, each region has a slot for each argument port and they're instantiated with the input ports to the γ-, θ-, λ-, δ-, and ϕ-nodes.

+If a region does not use all RVSDG argument ports or has a different order, then it breaks sharing.
+Slotted e-graphs order slots by the position in the e-class, so regions can be shared between structural nodes.

 The modeling of their sort may be similar to `UnstableFn`.